 • Buying a pair of walking/hiking boots is a good investment, but they will be next to of no use if they do not fit properly.
 Here are the tips on how to ensure your new hiking boots fit well.

 • Feet swell a little as the day goes on, so keep in mind you are trying new boots/shoes on.
 You may even need to consider the time of the year because feet swell more in the hot season.

-• It is essential to wear your preferred walking/ hiking socks when trying new boots.
+• Buying the right hiking boots, It is essential to wear your preferred walking/ hiking socks when trying new boots.
 If you ignore this, you will not get a real feel of how the boots fit and how they will feel if you are out hiking or walking.

 • Ensure to leave enough space at the end of your boot.
 This is vital with hiking boots when climbing hills and mountains your feet will need space to move, it depends on the position of your feet.
 A finger’s width is a respectable amount of space to leave, and if you are not sure on how much space there is, remove the insole, and try it against your feet.

 • If the boots are not laced up well, then you will not get a precise feel for how the boots fit.
 Ensure the tongue is inner and tightly lace the boots up, utilizing the eyelets.
 But, you need to be extra careful not to lace them too firmly, or they will be painful and rough.